tomasaltilio/Food_Detective/README.md

 ### Building the app

-In order to let anyone use this application we deployed it in Heroku, a cloud Platform As a Service that allows us to develop, run, and manage the application without the complexity of building and maintaining the infrastructure typically associated with developing and launching an app.
+In order to let anyone use this application, we decided to deploy it in Heroku, a cloud Platform As a Service that allows us to develop, run, and manage the application without the complexity of building and maintaining the infrastructure typically associated with developing and launching an app.

 ### Visualisation

-To visualisate the app we used Streamlit, a framework that allows us to turn the data scripts into a shareable web app.
+To visualize the app we used Streamlit, a framework that allows us to turn the data scripts into a shareable web app.

 ## Site